Official-Codaisseur-Graduate/lookbackr-server/README.md

 In order to run this App follow the following steps;

+1. Set up a Postgres database with docker running on port 5432 using password secret:
+   `$ docker run -p 5432:5432 --name lookbackr-server-api -e POSTGRES_PASSWORD=secret -d postgres`

-1. Clone the repository using the command `git clone https://github.com/Official-Codaisseur-Graduate/lookbackr-server.git`
+2. Clone the repository using the command `git clone https://github.com/Official-Codaisseur-Graduate/lookbackr-server.git`

-2. Install all the relevant dependencies using the command `npm install`
+3. Install all the relevant dependencies using the command `npm install`

-3. Start the server using `npm start` or `npm run start`
+4. Start the server using `npm start` or `npm run start`

 # Technologies Used